Family Law Attorney in Fort Myers

 Typically, child custody is one of the most heated issues in family law.
 Custody disputes are often emotional and result in both parties fighting for the rights of their child.
-If you and the other parent cannot agree on a custody arrangement, the court will make the decision.
+If you and the other parent cannot agree on a custody arrangement, the court will decide.

 The Court Favors Joint Legal Custody

 The Florida court system favors joint legal custody.
+Florida Law favors shared parental custody unless it finds that such an arrangement would be detrimental to the child.
 However, this doesn’t mean that every case ends with each parent getting the child 50% of the time.
 The court assesses each situation and tries to do what’s in the best interest of the child.
-If there are certain circumstances in your case, you could get more time with the child.
+If there are special circumstances in your case, you could get more time with the child.

 Legal custody refers to the decision-making ability of a parent.
 Typically, this is shared by both parents.
 Each parent has a say in the discipline, education, and medical care of the child.
 On the other hand, physical custody refers to the time a parent spends with the child.
 One parent could receive physical custody but no legal custody.

 The Court Looks at the Child’s Best Interest

 Despite favoring a 50/50 child custody agreement, the court does put the best interest of the child first.
 They consider all of the following details:

 - Location of each parent